🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-Conditional prediction markets pose the fundamental question: "Given that X occurs, what is the likelihood of Y?"
-They serve as an essential mechanism for uncovering cause-and-effect dynamics, modelling hypothetical policy outcomes, and revealing insights that standard unconditional markets simply cannot surface.
+Conditional prediction markets tackle a specific question: "What is the likelihood of Y if X occurs?"
+They represent a sophisticated mechanism for uncovering cause-and-effect dynamics, modelling hypothetical policy shifts, and drawing insights that standard unconditional markets simply cannot surface.

 How Conditional Markets Work

-A basic conditional market setup looks like this:
+A typical conditional market setup looks like this:

 • Market A: "Will the Fed cut rates in June?" (unconditional)